Could You Sue for a Wrong Diagnosis of Alzheimer’s Disease?

 Contact an Experienced New Jersey Medical Malpractice Attorney

 With offices in Teaneck, the malpractice lawyers at the Law Offices of Jeffrey S. Hasson, P.C. provide experienced legal representation for patients and families suffering due to misdiagnoses and other medical mistakes in New Jersey.
-If you would like to speak with an malpractice attorney about your options, call us at (201) 254-8484 or request an appointment online today.
+If you would like to speak with a malpractice attorney about your options, call us at (201) 834-7043 or submit our free online form today.